The Science of Tajweed & The Definition Of Tajweed

 hearts and ears.
 Instead, the accepted recitation is that the easy, harmonious,

 or mannerism.
-And It does not characterize by irrelevance to Arabs natures and
+And It does not characterize by irrelevance to Arab natures and

 (their) Eloquent speech in any method of recitation and performance.”